 - Looking for comfort food?
 Chicken and dumplings is a great way to use both the chicken and the stock, and chicken pot pie, buffalo chicken stuffed shells, and healthy chicken stroganoff are so delicious too.

 - Soups and stews are a great way to use both the chicken meat and the stock.
-I love this chicken, sweet potato, and black bean stew, this chicken and wild rice soup, and this easy classic chicken noodle soup.
+I love this chicken, sweet potato, and black bean stew, this chicken and gnocchi soup, this chicken and wild rice soup, and this easy classic chicken noodle soup.

 Browse all my slow cooker recipes here.

 Did you make this slow cooker whole chicken recipe?
 Please click the stars below to comment and Rate this Recipe

 Slow Cooker Whole Chicken

 - Prepare the chicken by removing any giblets in the cavities and patting as dry as you can with a paper towel (I do this in my sink for easy clean-up).

 - Lay the sliced onion on the bottom of your slow cooker.

 - Season the chicken with the salt and pepper on all sides and inside the cavity as well.